Raymond Huo: Fifth National Government, 2008–2014

 Huo was a strong advocate for Ethnic Representation on the new board of the Auckland Council Super City and submitted the Local Government (Auckland Council) (Asian Advisory Board) Amendment Bill to the House.
 Although Huo's Bill was voted down in Parliament by 64 votes to 58 on 4 November 2009, the National-led Government soon after announced that an Ethnic Advisory Board Panel would be established on the new council.

-Following Green Party co-eleader Russel Norman's controversial protest to PRC Vice President Xi Jinping during Xi's 2010 visit to New Zealand, Huo wrote a blog entry defending Chinese rule over Tibet.
+Following Green Party co-leader Russel Norman's controversial protest to PRC Vice President Xi Jinping during Xi's 2010 visit to New Zealand, Huo wrote a blog entry defending Chinese rule over Tibet.
 Thuten Kesang, spokesperson for the New Zealand Tibetan community, accused Huo of "promoting communist China progaganda" and said he would lay a formal complaint with the Labour Party.

 In February 2011, Huo urged the New Zealand Government to overhaul the Export Education sector which is worth over $2.3 billion to the country's economy.
 Huo believes that New Zealand has a reputation for "ghetto education" in Asian countries and must change this or risk losing hundreds of International students from the Asian region.
 He also urged Prime Minister John Key to incorporate the Education (export education by private training establishments) Amendment Bill into the current Education Amendment Bill (No 4), citing the importance of the international student market.